sudk1896/sudk1896.github.io/_posts/2018-11-10-CommitmentInRaft.md

 with indices >= 2.
 The RequestVote RPC would fail for S5 as RequestVoteRPC #2 would not hold, S5's logs aren't up-to-date with S1,S2,S2 (i.e. a majority) and hence S5 cannot get votes from a majority of the servers and can't be elected as leader.

-There are two subltle learnings that I could discern -
+There are two subtle learnings that I could discern -

 1. Even if entries from older terms are present on a majority of the servers, that is no guarantee of commitment.
 2. In order for an entry to be committed, an entry must be stored on a majority of the servers and the leader that commits it must have replicated an entry from its own current term to a majority of the servers.